PopcornComputer/CHIP_Pro-Docs/source/includes/_gettowork.md

 * **BAT** - connect a 3.7 volts Lithium Polymer (LiPo) battery to this pin (and GND) to provide power to C.H.I.P.
 Pro and receive charge from power inputs.
 * **VBUS** - connect 5 volts to this pin (and GND to pin 53) to provide power to C.H.I.P..
 Power connected to VBUS will also charge a battery, just at a slower rate than from CHGIN

 C.H.I.P.
-Pro has a couple options for providing power to peripherals and sensors.
+Pro has a three options for providing power to peripherals and sensors.

 * **VCC-3V3** - provides 3.3 V for sensors.
 * **IPSOUT** - the Intelligent Power Select provides up to 2.5 amps at up to 5 volts, depending on power provided at CHGIN or VBUS.
 If a 3.7V LiPo battery is the only source of power, IPSOUT will provide a bit less than 3.7 volts.
 In general, the voltage at IPSOUT is a bit less than voltage in, with a max voltage of 5 volts.